NHS England: History

 NHS England, formerly the NHS Commissioning Board and, before that, the NHS Commissioning Board Authority, was set up as a special health authority of the NHS on 31 October 2011, as the forerunner to becoming a non-departmental body on 1 April 2013.
-It was rebranded as NHS England on 26 March 2013, before a formal legal change under the Health and Care Act 2022.
+It was rebranded as NHS England on 26 March 2013, before a formal change of name under the Health and Care Act 2022.

-NHS England is a single entity of previously amalgamated bodies, such as NHS Improvement which itself brought together several entities such as Monitor and the NHS Trust Development Authority.
+NHS England combines previously amalgamated bodies, such as NHS Improvement which itself brought together several entities such as Monitor and the NHS Trust Development Authority.

-Sir David Nicholson, who became chief executive on the establishment of the Board, retired at the end of March 2014 and was replaced by Simon Stevens.
+Sir David Nicholson, who became chief executive on the establishment of the Board, retired in 2014 and was replaced by Simon Stevens.
 One of Stevens' first acts was to announce a restructure of the 27 area teams, in response to a requirement to reduce running costs, which would reduce staffing by around 500.
 The 27 teams outside London were reduced to 12 in 2015.
 Amanda Pritchard, the chief operating officer of NHS England, was promoted to chief executive on 1 August 2021.
-In 2022 Parliament,at the prompting of the then Conservative Government, legislated to formally merge various bodies into NHS England, and put the resulting organisation on an independent legal footing.
+In 2022 Parliament, at the prompting of the Conservative Government, legislated to formally merge various bodies into NHS England, and put the resulting organisation on an independent legal footing.

-In March 2025, Prime Minister Keir Starmer announced that NHS England would be absorbed into the Department of Health and Social Care and that the health service will be brought back under the control of ministers.
-The stated reasoning from the government was that NHS England represented bureaucracy and inefficiency in healthcare.
-Health secretary Wes Streeting said the merger would take about two years, and that the 2012 reorganisation "led to the longest waiting times, lowest patient satisfaction, and most expensive NHS in history".
+In March 2025, Labour prime minister Keir Starmer announced that NHS England would be abolished and its functions absorbed into the Department of Health and Social Care, placing it under ministerial control as it had been until 2012.
+This was confirmed in the King's speech opening Parliament in May 2026.
+The reason stated by the government was that a 2012 reorganisation had made NHS healthcare in England bureaucratic and inefficient, and that healthcare should be overseen by politicians rather than an arm's-length body, to provide greater accountability.
+Health secretary Wes Streeting said the merger would take about two years, and that the 2012 reorganisation had "led to the longest waiting times, lowest patient satisfaction, and most expensive NHS in history".

+In November 2025, expected job losses from the abolition of NHS England and restructuring of integrated care boards were reported to be around 18,000, with redundancy costs of around £1bn in the current year.
+It was planned that the remaining NHS England staff would move into the department, but since significantly higher pay rates apply to NHS staff than to civil servants of similar rank, it was reported that a new body might be set up to employ them.